In Render, syncing is used to send and receive files between users on different machines.

 Render has three different ways to sync:

 1. LAN (Local Area Network): You need to be connected to a local router set up for Render to do a LAN Sync.
 This is a great option when there is not a reliable internet connection and users are working in close proximity of one another.
-We recommend a specific router and have attached the instructions for set up to this article.
+We recommend specific routers and have attached the instructions for set up to this article.
 (Note that your router must have removable storage such as a slot for a USB drive.

 2. Web (Internet): Web Sync works best if you have a reliable internet connection.
 It is also a great option if you have users in different geographical locations.
 The Web Sync button is only on the login page.
 It is a symbol of two arrows making a circle with a globe.
 You will need to be connected to the internet to use Web Sync.
 When this icon appears, Render will only attempt a Web Sync.

-3. Stick (USB): You need to insert a flash drive that has been set up to do a Render sync for a Stick Sync (see Initiate USB Device).
+3. Stick (USB): You need to insert a flash drive that has been set up to do a Render sync for a Stick Sync (see Set up USB Device).
 This type of syncing works best when there is no internet or LAN connection or your regular sync method is not working (in the case of a power outage, for example).
 When this icon appears, Render will only attempt a USB Stick Sync.

 To perform a sync: